Lightbox32/PFSense-nrd-list-downloader/README.md

 DAY_RANGE="${DAY_RANGE:-14}" -> change 14 to the number of days to download
 ```

 You can now force an update or wait until pfBlockerNG next refreshes.
 All newly created domains will be blocked.
+Note that these lists are large, with 14 days of NRD averaging 1.5M domains.

 # Why should I block NRD?